+Several offshore wells were drilled in the Mediterranean Sea during the 1970's to 1990's in shallow water, 10 to 20 km west of the Israeli coast.
+No commercial success was reached although significant, light oil shows were discovered in the Yam-2, and Yam-yaffo-1 wells.

+More than 450 wells were drilled onshore Israel and there are several oil and gas fields produced from middle of 50th of last century until now.

-In relation to onshore activity a significant discovery of oil was made in the mid 1990’s in the central part of Israel east of Tel Aviv.
-The Meged field discovered by Givot Olam contain very light oil in deeply buried (~4500) fractured limestone.
-The field produced from a single well nearly 800,000 BBL and is estimated to have very significant reserves/resources that are still in an appraisal and delineation stage.
+Meged field discovered by Givot Olam contain very light oil in deeply buried (~4500) low porosity fractured limestone.
+The field produced from a single well nearly 1.8 MMBBL and is estimated to have very significant reserves/resources that are still in an appraisal and delineation stage.
+Another example can be Zohar field (gas), Zhuk Tamrur field (oil), Heletz field Helez-Brur-Kokhav fields.

 With the support and encouragement of the government and the Ministry of Energy, electric power plants and large industrial facilities are gradually converting their energy consumption to natural gas.
 The establishment of a nation-wide transmission and distribution system is underway.
 This system is designed to provide natural gas to every factory in Israel, and subsequently will reach households as well.
 The Ministry considers the development of the petroleum industry in general and the natural gas sector in particular, as cornerstones of its energy policy and continues to promote exploration and investment activity in all its aspects.

+In regards to exploration activity, currently 20 exploration blocks are active onshore and offshore Israel.
+Most of offshore area had already covered by 2D or 3D seismic and there is not seismic survey activity at this moment. .
+Exploration programs are executed for each block or in some cases for groups of block (offshore).
+Currently there is 1 exploration well is in process of drilling.

 A.2.
 Description of Services